SAML-Toolkits/ruby-saml/README.md

 ### Validating Signature of Metadata and retrieve settings

-Right now there is no method at ruby_saml to validate the signature of the metadata that gonna be parsed, but it can be done as follows:
+Right now there is no method at ruby_saml to validate the signature of the metadata that is going to be parsed, but it can be done as follows:
 * Download the XML.
 * Validate the Signature, providing the cert.
 * Provide the XML to the parse method if the signature was validated